Loeb's hedge fund launches site in war with Yahoo

 With a 5.8 percent stake in Yahoo, Third Point is the media company's largest institutional shareholder.

-For several months, the New York-based hedge fund has been demanding that Yahoo revamp its board, which Loeb says is largely responsible for its lagging share price, loss of market share to rivals like Google Inc and Facebook Inc , and a failed sale to Microsoft Corp in 2008, among other alleged blunders.
+For several months, the New York-based hedge fund has been demanding that Yahoo revamp its board, which Loeb says is largely responsible for its lagging share price, loss of market share to rivals like Google Inc (GOOG.O) and Facebook Inc, and a failed sale to Microsoft Corp (MSFT.O) in 2008, among other alleged blunders.

 "After years of failed leadership and poor governance, Yahoo! shareholders have a chance to inject experienced, independent voices aligned with their interests," Third Point wrote in a blog post on the new portal.